pip-webui/pip-webui-tutorial/step8/Readme.md

 ### Show notifactions as toast messages

-For a start, we realize the reading of data from the server instead of the dataset.
-We use for this our fakeserver, but you can easily replace it with any real server with the necessary REST API.
+For a start, we implement reading of data from our "fakeserver" mock, but you can easily replace it with any real server with the necessary REST API.

-Open filre ./src/events/events.js and replace `/ $scope.events = $scope.dataSet.get('EventsTestCollection').getAll();` by ` var events = $scope.dataSet.get('EventsTestCollection');`
+Open file ./src/events/events.js and replace `/ $scope.events = $scope.dataSet.get('EventsTestCollection').getAll();` by ` var events = $scope.dataSet.get('EventsTestCollection');`

-Make a request to the server, and display the result
+Make a request to the server, and display the result:

 ```javascript
 thisModule.controller('eventsController', function($scope, pipAppBar, $mdMedia, $http) {